Crisp roast chicken skin makes everything better. And we mean EVERYTHING. Witness these bewitching deviled eggs.

 Rich, slightly sweet, and chewy in a good way, this stunner of a loaf is New York’s answer to France's brioche.

-Like a chorus line of Rockettes, these slices of tender brisket lean on one another in perfect symmetry.
-Nach Waxman explains how to accomplish the same.
+Like a chorus line of Rockettes, these slices of tender brisket lean on one another in perfect symmetry and in a state of perfect doneness.
+Heres how to replicate this performance at home.

 So long, store-bought applesauce.
 Tuck into your own fuss-free, artisanal applesauce that's a little sweet, a little spicy, and as smooth or as chunky as you please.